GRAPHIC: Testimony in Taylor Parker capital murder trial details brutal, violent attack

 NEW BOSTON, Texas (KTAL/KMSS) – Reagan Hancock was brutally slashed, stabbed, and bludgeoned before her baby was cut out of her womb in October 2020, but evidence presented Tuesday to the jury in the capital murder trial of her accused killer trial showed she fought hard for her life.

 Taylor Parker, who was 27 at the time of the murders on Oct.
-9, 2020, is charged with kidnapping and capital murder in the deaths of the 21-year-old New Boston mother and her unborn baby girl, Braxlynn.
+9, 2020, is charged with kidnapping and capital murder in the death of the 21-year-old New Boston mother and murder in the death of her unborn baby girl, Braxlynn.

 Texarkana Texas Police Department crime scene investigator Marc Sillivan walked the jury through photographs showing different types of blood swipes, spatter, and shoe prints.
 There was blood spattered everywhere, including on the walls and even on the ceiling.